 Put another way, using alternative tooth whitening products is the only way to guarantee that you’ll be able to have a dazzling smile and be able to really enjoy it at the same time.
 What good is a bright smile if your teeth are hurting the whole time, anyway?

-All in all, most people should expect to get whiter teeth anywhere between two weeks and six weeks, provided they use the selection of whitening products described above.
-Youcan go with a bleaching appointment at a local dentist and get whiter teeth within 90 minutes.
+All in all, most people should expect to get brighter teeth anywhere between two weeks and six weeks, provided they use the selection of teeth whitening products described above.
+Youcan go with a bleaching appointment at a local dentist and get brighter teeth within 90 minutes.
 But, we’d heavily recommend against it unless your tooth discoloration is specifically the type that best benefits from bleaching,and you can get a guarantee from your dentist that it won’t lead to any side effects.

 Don’t hesitate to contact us if you have any other questions about teeth whitening or great products!